asim-qureshi/Typewriter.js/README.md

 <b>*IMPORTANT!</b>

-The cursor is simply a <span> tag at the very end of the sentences, where the content is a vertical bar, and the blinking animation is done using CSS3 animations (see the cursor.css file). <b>Please ensure to include the CSS therein into your project.</b>
+The cursor is simply a span tag at the very end of the text, and its content is a vertical bar.
+The blinking animation is done using CSS3 keyframes animation, included in the cursor.css file. <b>Please ensure to include the CSS therein into your project.</b>